hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 #### Do your examples pass the maximin test?

-This is of course a classroom-dependent question.
+This is a classroom-dependent question.
 The <a href="#sec-3">pure</a> and <a href="#sec-3">applied
 mathematics</a> "highlights" are designed for a classroom where students are self-confident, motivated, and trust the teacher.